floklimm/scPPIN/README.md

 1. Preprocessing of single-cell RNA-seq data
 2. Detection of cell clusters e.g., `FindClusters` function in [SEURAT](https://satijalab.org/seurat/))
 3. Computation of differentially expressed genes p-values with an approach of your choice (e.g., `FindAllMarkers` function in [SEURAT](https://satijalab.org/seurat/)) **Use the option `return.thresh=1` to obtain all p-values**
-4. Load a protein--protein interaction network (we here provide a PPIN for *Homo sapiens* that was constructed from [BioGRID](https://thebiogrid.org/) and can be loaded with the `loadPPIN()' function)
+4. Load a protein--protein interaction network (we here provide a PPIN for *Homo sapiens* that was constructed from [BioGRID](https://thebiogrid.org/) and can be loaded with the `loadPPIN()` function)
 5. Use the function `detectFunctionalModule(ppin,pValues,FDR)` to compute the functional module
 6. Illustrate the detected modules with the function `plotFunctionalModule(functionalModule,FDR)`